neroices/slce/src/content/posts/turn-off-annoying-rotation-android/index.md

    ```
    settings put secure show_rotation_suggestions 0
    ```
    That's it!
-You've successfully silenced those pesky rotation suggestions.

-Now you can freely flip your phone without any judgmental pop-ups telling you how to hold it!
+Now you can freely flip your phone without any judgmental pop-ups telling you how to hold it.